odkr/sucgi/docs/testing.md

 ## Superuser privileges

-SuCGI requires superuser privileges.
+suCGI requires superuser privileges.
 Consequently, so do some tests.
-Of those, some can use mock-up system calls and may therefore be run without superuser privileges.
-Others, however, have to be skipped.
+These will be skipped if the test suite is run without superuser privileges.

 Conversely, some tests can only be run as a non-system user.
-If you run the test suite with superuser privileges, those tests are run as an *arbitrary* non-system user; and that user can interfere with testing.
-If no such user is found, those tests are skipped.
+Those will be run as *arbitrary* non-system user if the test suite is run with superuser privileges; note that the user with the permissions of which those tests are run can interfere with testing.

+## Running individual tests

+Use

+    make check checks="$tests"

+to compile and run individual tests only, where `$tests` is a whitespace-separated lists of filenames.

+## Testing different compilers, makes, and shells

+* **scripts/checkcomps** tests different compilers.
+* **scripts/checkmakes** tests different makes.
+* **scripts/checkshells** tests different shells.
+* **scripts/checkall** does all of the above.